 Step 3.
 For VM migrations, it is best to have a direct connection in the same subnet between the VMware cluster and the OpenShift cluster.
 It is recommended to pipe the VLAN used for OpenShift Bare Metal / Management into the VMware cluster and configure a port group with this VLAN on vSwitch0 on each ESXi host.
 Then create a VMkernel port with the Management service on each ESXi host in the OpenShift Bare Metal / Management subnet with no default gateway.
 It is important that the Network Label for the VMkernel port is the same on all ESXi hosts.
 The following screenshot shows this VMkernel port on one ESXi host.

 Step 4.
 In the OpenShift Console, select Migration > Providers for virtualization.
 Select the vCenter provider to bring up the Provider Details page.
 In the tab bar, select Hosts.
 Using the checkboxes, select each ESXi host and then click Select migration network.
-Use the pulldown to select VMkernel portgroup created in the previous step.
+From the drop-down list select VMkernel portgroup created in the previous step.
 Enter root for the ESXi host admin username and the corresponding password.
 Click Save.

 Step 5.
 Repeat this process for all ESXi hosts.

-Procedure 10.
-Migrating VMware VMs to OpenShift Virtualization
+Procedure 12.
+Migrate VMware VMs to OpenShift Virtualization

 Now that the Migration Toolkit for Virtualization Operator has been fully set up, VMware VMs can be migrated to any namespace within the OpenShift cluster.